OPM/pyopmspe11/docs/text/configuration_file.rst

     0 5e4 1           #Added pore volume on top boundary (for spe11a [if 0, free flow bc]), pore volume on lateral boundaries, and width of buffer cell [m] (for spe11b/c)
     150 10            #Elevation of the parabola and back [m] (for spe11c)

-In line 5 you specify if you are using OPM Flow from the master branch or from the latest stable release (OPM-flow 2023.10 release).
+In line 5 you specify if you are using OPM Flow from the master branch or from the latest stable release (OPM-flow 2024.04 release).
-This since there are continuous changues in the OPM master branch (e.g., implementation of mechanical dispersion).
+This since there are continuous changues in the OPM master branch.
 Then we will keep updating the decks for using Flow from master and also we will keep the framework to produce decks compatible for the latest OPM stable release.
 The immiscible model allows for faster prototyping while the complete model includes dissolution of the components in the gas and liquid phases, in addition to thermal effects.
 Regarding the grid type, the cartesian mode generates an uniform grid